TheRealOwenRees/therealowenrees/README.md

 ## Projects 🔭

 ### Open Source Personal Repos:
+- [Echecs France](https://github.com/TheRealOwenRees/echecsfrance) - A website displaying upcoming chess tournaments for the [FFE](https://www.echecs.asso.fr/) on a map
 - [PGN to TeX](https://github.com/TheRealOwenRees/pgn2tex) - A chess PGN to LaTex conversion tool.
 Available on NPM as [pgn2tex](https://www.npmjs.com/package/pgn2tex)
 - [Plant ID Discord Bot](https://github.com/TheRealOwenRees/plantID_discordbot) - A Discord bot that identifies plants from photos of their organs, passing to the [Plantnet API](https://my.plantnet.org/) for identification.
 This bot was written for [Sustainable Living Hub](https://discord.com/invite/gQU5yWg)
-- [Country Roles Discord Bot](https://github.com/TheRealOwenRees/country-roles) - A Discord bot to add country roles functionality to your Discord server.

 ### Contributions:
 - [Sassy-Gulp-Yarned](https://github.com/LordFren/Sassy-Gulp-Yarned) - bug fixes, for issues that had halted development of this project for some time